-S&OP capacity planning is supposed to take in account capacity, and sometimes it does.
-But the company doing it needs to really make it a focus.
-I had a client with an incredibly detailed capacity planning spreadsheet that was highly tuned to the actual capacities of the factory.
+S&OP capacity planning is supposed to take into account capacity, and sometimes it does.
+But the company doing it needs to make it a focus.
+I had a client with an incredibly detailed capacity planning spreadsheet that was highly tuned to the factory’s actual capacities.
 But now that I think of it — I am not sure if it was ever used in their S&OP process.
 I was asked if the spreadsheet could be reflected in SAP, and I said absolutely not.
 Applications have much more simplified assumptions around capacity planning.

 See the definition described in the article Production Planning with Constraints Versus Capacity Leveling Definition.

-The problem is that these terms come into existence, and people often use them in an imprecise manner, so over time, their meaning gets confused and commingled with other terms.
+The problem is that these terms come into existence, and people often use them in an imprecise manner, so over time, their meaning gets confused and mingled with other words.
 Notice this term — “perpetual inventory.”
-Because of the universal use of computers, this term basically lost its meaning, but it used to be a very important term in inventory management.
+Because of the universal use of computers, this term lost its meaning, but it used to be a significant term in inventory management.
 See the article Whatever Happened to the Perpetual Inventory System?

-Furthermore, consultants often provide descriptions of these terms that are not accurate but are good for selling their services.
-The business world is not like science, it is filled with a lot of hyperbole and exaggeration.
+Furthermore, consultants often provide descriptions of these terms that are not accurate but are suitable for selling their services.
+The business world is not like science; it is filled with a lot of hyperbole and exaggeration.

-I think it might help others if I place your questions out on a few articles and show my answers.
-Would you be interested in having your name attached or would you prefer if it is anonymous?
-I can tell you, there are people with a lot of work experience who are actually confused about these terms or think they mean something when the actual definition is different.
+It might help others if I place your questions out on a few articles and show my answers.
+Would you be interested in having your name attached, or would you prefer it if it is anonymous?
+I can tell you that people with a lot of work experience are confused about these terms or think they mean something when the actual definition is different.